realistforeningen/fb-embed/README.md

-# fb-embed
+# embed

-This is a project which builds embeddable iframes which presents data from Facebook.
+This is a project which builds embeddable iframes which presents data from Facebook/Instagram.
 It's designed to work as a library or run within AWS Lambda.

 ## Getting started